 We firmly believe there is more to travel than just collecting stamps and air miles.
 After all, travel isn’t a competition.
-For us, the allure of travel is not a matter of mere numbers; it is what we find while on the road- friends, beauty and good surf.
+For us, the allure of travel is not a matter of mere numbers; it is what we find while being on the road- friends, natural wonders and good surf.

 In fact, we love to revisit countries we have already been to numerous times.
 We like to return at different seasons to explore every coastal inlet and every little village, this way we can get the real feel of it and can honestly say that we have been to a particular place.

 Our primary goal in travelling this dynamic World is not to escape but to transform, to understand other people views and beliefs, to encourage personal growth and to connect.

 Fulfilling our dreams

 Living with a purpose on Ireland’s West coast, were unparalleled energy is emitted in the surrounding ocean is a fantastic gift we get to enjoy every day now.
 We are super happy and beyond amazed to call Sligo our new home.

 Shortly after settling on Ireland’s West coast we blissfully experienced yet another big dream come true moment, that completely reshaped our minds.

 New experiences and plentiful of wandering came flooding into our lives as soon as we found the most perfect family campervan ever!
 We devoted weekends to exploring Ireland and learned that the world is full of amazing surprises.

 We are pescatarians with a sweet tooth, mostly for biscuits and organic chocolate.